pjaos/myenergi-display/doc/ev_charging.md

 - Current EV charge (%)

-    You must enter the current state of charge of your EV battery in order that sufficient energy to reach teh above target EV charge can be delivered.
+    You must enter the current state of charge of your EV battery in order that sufficient energy to reach the target EV charge can be delivered.

 - Ready by

-    This is the time in HH:MM that you wish the car to be charged to the required level.
+    This is the time in HH:MM that you wish the car to be charged to the required level so that you can use it.

 The buttons have the following functions.